List of GetBackers characters: Shinjuku Allies

-Himiko Kudou

-Himiko Kudou (工藤卑弥呼, Kudō Himiko) is a professional Transporter with the moniker "Lady Poison" who first appears in the Givers and Takers arc in the manga (adapted as episodes 3-5 in the anime) working opposite the GetBackers on a job.
-She is also known as "the Witch of the seven Poison Perfumes" and used to work with Ban as a Plunderer in the pre-GetBackers days along with her older brother, Yamato.
-However, a misunderstanding took place upon witnessing the aftermath of Yamato's murder by Ban.
-Since then, she has had a vendetta against him, vowing to kill him some day.
-In the manga, it is not clear in the series if Ban did explain himself to Himiko.
-Though they did work together during some missions while in the anime, it is explicitly said that "Ban made no excuse and offered no explanation for the incident."

-When Yamato was 28 years old, he was alone with Ban in their house so that they might face his "Voodoo Child mirror" (Himiko was sent out to buy a cake.)
+When Yamato is 28 years old, he is alone with Ban in their house so that they might face his "Voodoo Child mirror" (Himiko was sent out to buy a cake.)
 As a Voodoo Child, if one of two-halves dies, both perish.
-Ban realizes this too late when his "Snake Bite" killed Yamato's other half.
-When Himiko came back with the cake, she saw Ban's hand covered with Yamato's blood.
-Since that day, she has held a grudge against Ban.
+Ban realizes this too late when his "Snake Bite" kills Yamato's other half.
+When Himiko comes back with the cake, she sees Ban's hand covered with Yamato's blood.
+Since that day, she holds a grudge against Ban.
 Occasionally an enemy, but more frequently an ally, Himiko has mixed feelings for Ban, whom she sees is a good person, but cannot reconcile this with her brother's killer.
 On Ban's part, he treats Himiko more like a little sister.

-With her brother, Yamato, they developed around 200 poison concoctions, but only carry seven with them at any one time.
+With her brother, Yamato, they develop around 200 poison concoctions, but only carry seven with them at any one time.
 Some of the commonly used scents are Flame Perfume, Devolution Perfume, Puppet Perfume, Tracking Perfume, Sleep Perfume, Acceleration Perfume, and Antidote Perfume.

 It is revealed that these perfumes are 'catalysts' to evoke certain spells and magic related to the perfume.
-Ban once said, thinking that the perfumes are the true essence of the technique, that the Kudou siblings must carry many perfumes to their jobs, but Himiko retaliated, "How can perfumes only do anything in our 'magic shows'?"
-Yamato explained that a man can only perform seven different spells at a given time to avoid being overloaded, hence only seven vials of perfumes are brought for each mission.
-It was the first clue to Yamato and Himiko's past: Ban's grandmother and Maria Noches always warned him against 'catalysts', and how they were also used by 'our greatest enemy, the Shamans'.
+Ban once said, thinking that the perfumes are the true essence of the technique, that the Kudou siblings must carry many perfumes to their jobs, but Himiko retaliates, "How can perfumes only do anything in our 'magic shows'?"
+Yamato explains that a man can only perform seven different spells at a given time to avoid being overloaded, hence only seven vials of perfumes are brought for each mission.
+It was the first clue to Yamato and Himiko's past: Ban's grandmother and Maria Noches always warns him against 'catalysts', and how they are also used by 'our greatest enemy, the Shamans'.

 In later chapters, it is revealed that she is Ban's sister by consanguinity through the Witch Queen.
 In the final chapter, she is shown with her trademark short hair, together with the other Transporters, as they set out for their next job, which is linked to Ban's mother.